Division of Trusts and Divorce

 At the Law Offices of R. Morgan Holland, we understand how emotionally

-needs.
-In the whirlwind stress of a divorce it’s easy to forget
+to fit their needs.
+In the whirlwind stress of a divorce it’s easy

-to address your estate plan during your divorce.
-Trust funds are a more
+to forget to address your estate plan during your divorce.
+Trust funds

-complex area of asset division.
-If you and your partner have considered
+are a more complex area of asset division.
+If you and your partner have

 What Sets Us Apart?